laravel-mix/laravel-mix/docs/css-preprocessors.md

 A single method call allows you to compile your Sass, Less, or Stylus files, while applying automatic CSS3 prefixing.

-Though Webpack can inline all of your CSS directly into the bundled JavaScript, Laravel Mix automatically performs the necessary steps to extract it to your desired output path.
+Though webpack can inline all of your CSS directly into the bundled JavaScript, Laravel Mix automatically performs the necessary steps to extract it to your desired output path.

 ### Multiple Builds

 Should you need to compile more than one root file, you may call `mix.sass()` (or any of the preprocessor variants) as many as times as is needed.
-For each call, Webpack will output a new file with the relevant contents.
+For each call, webpack will output a new file with the relevant contents.

 ```js
 mix.sass('src/app.scss', 'dist/') // creates 'dist/app.css'